Low Carb Cajun Shrimp Cucumber Dip

 And that is all, y'all!!
 One of my easiest recipes ever, this low carb shrimp cucumber dip satisfies.
 The sour cream/mayo base turns both of the ordinary ingredients into a creamy, dreamy delight.
 And the dill and parsley liven up the mixture, while the hot sauce, SP&C and chopped cukes give you that hot/cool combination that every true Louisiana food lover needs to live and breathe.

-Oh, and the cast iron skillet-cooked shrimp and veggies inject the dip with very welcomed south Louisiana flavor pop surprises that just get better and better the longer the dip sits.
+Oh, and the cast iron skillet-cooked shrimp and veggies inject the dip with very welcomed South Louisiana flavor pop surprises that just get better and better the longer the dip sits.
 Oh, the love for this one, y'all!!

 Share this low carb shrimp cucumber dip with those you want to chill with over great food and long, giggling conversation.
 And see y'all on the yum side...